 **I did actually time myself this week when prepping this post and it took me exactly ten minutes!**

-This is the Maskcara Beauty mission, straight from the website: “If it came down to choosing a beautiful life or a flawless face, our choice would be a beautiful life every time.
+This is the Seint Beauty mission, straight from the website: “If it came down to choosing a beautiful life or a flawless face, our choice would be a beautiful life every time.
 But wouldn’t it be great if you could have both?
 We believe makeup should be fun, easy, and quick!
-Maskcara Beauty was founded on the idea that makeup should be used to enhance the true beauty in a woman’s face, rather than covering it up.”
+Seint Beauty was founded on the idea that makeup should be used to enhance the true beauty in a woman’s face, rather than covering it up.”
 YES!!

-Jen is my makeup artist for photo shoots, too, like this one.
+Jen is MY makeup artist for photo shoots, too, like this one.

 - With only THREE shades, I can highlight and contour (they call it HAC, explained below) effortlessly and fill in my brows AND line my lips!
 And it’s all in one compact!